DevVictor19/DevVictor19/README.md

 ## About
+Fullstack Software Developer with a focus on backend

-Backend Developer, currently pursuing a Bachelor's degree in Information Systems.
+Currently in my 5th semester of studying Information Systems.

-Throughout my experience as a software developer, I have worked on both frontend and backend development.
+Throughout my experience, I have worked on both sides of development, creating interfaces (frontend) and server-side systems (backend).

-I have primarily focused on developing full-stack web applications and REST APIs, using technologies from the JavaScript ecosystem (ReactJS, NextJS, NodeJS, ExpressJS, NestJS, among others), as well as various SQL and NoSQL databases.

-Nowadays, my focus is on specializing in backend development, and I am continually improving my skills and seeking new knowledge to achieve this goal.
+On the frontend, I have delivered quality applications for my clients, aiming for a good user experience and interface.
+I had the opportunity to create web and mobile applications.

+On the backend, I have worked with various types of databases, both relational and non-relational, where I was responsible for database modeling and developing high-performance APIs, focusing on architecture and service availability.

+I also have knowledge of best software development practices, such as CI/CD, software testing, and architecture.

-I am open to opportunities as a backend developer, with a preference for remote work.
+I am open to opportunities as a backend or fullstack developer.
+I accept contracting (PJ) and prefer remote work.

 ## Resume